 - Intro to Engineering and Design

+- Intro to Design Studio: Engineering

 - Principles of Engineering

 - Engineering Design & Development

+- Robotics & Engineering

-KS Maui students work together to test their Robotic creations in Mrs. Sone's Robotics & Engineering course.
-Picture Credit: Mrs. Sone.
+KS Maui students work to complete their project in Robotics & Engineering.
+Photo Credit: Mrs. Phyllis Sone.

 Academy of Science & Natural Resources

 Designed for students who have career interests associated with the health, environmental and/or natural resource fields.